lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 Energy minimization
 -------------------

-..  container:: justify

 The system is now fully parametrized.
 Let us fill the two last remaining sections by adding the following lines into *input.lammps*:

 ..  code-block:: lammps